kubsamelkamu/news-aggregator/README.md

 - **Tailwind CSS**: A utility-first CSS framework that allows rapid custom UI development without writing custom CSS.
 - **Axios**: A promise-based HTTP client for making requests to external APIs like the NewsAPI.
 - **NewsAPI**: The external news service used to fetch the latest news headlines and articles.
-- **Vercel**: A cloud platform used for deploying the Next.js application with seamless integration.

 ## See Live Demo: